Tiberriver256/codex-alfred/conversations-in-blockkit.md

 Recommended Block Kit:
 - `section` explaining what you received or need.
 - If a file ID is provided, you may include a `file` block using `external_id` + `source: "remote"`.
+- If the user asks to attach a local file, acknowledge the request; the system will handle the upload.

 Example (file received):
 ```